|

 About me

-I am currently a third-year PhD student at the University of Freiburg, where I am part of the Algorithms and Complexity group.
-I hold a Master’s degree (M.Sc.) in Computer Science from Saarland University, with a research affiliation at the Max Planck Institute for Informatics in Saarbrücken, Germany.
-Prior to that, I earned my Bachelor’s degree (B.Sc.) in Software Engineering from Isfahan University of Technology in Iran.
+I am a Ph.D. student in the Algorithms and Complexity group at the University of Freiburg.
+Before joining Freiburg, I earned my M.Sc. in Computer Science from Saarland University, where I was also affiliated with the Max Planck Institute for Informatics in Saarbrücken, Germany.
+I received my B.Sc. in Software Engineering from Isfahan University of Technology, Iran.

-My research interests are focused on graph theory, distributed algorithms, and game theory.
+My research interests lie in graph theory, distributed algorithms, and game theory.
+I am particularly interested in the theoretical aspects of algorithms and networks.

 You can find my CV here.